mwenyeji3/ArraysForMoseAndKibugi/README.md

 1\.
 On Github's website, navigate to the repository for [Arrays](https://github.com/MauriceOkumu/ArraysForMoseAndKibugi)
 2\.
 Click the "Fork" button near the top right part of the screen.
 3\.
-In the popup box, select your Github profile to copy the repository from the TelegraphPrep Github profile to your   profile.
+In the popup box, select your Github profile to copy the repository to your   profile.

  **Clone the Repository**